The Who 1979 Concert Review

 What A Show !

 The first Who concert I ever went to was in New Haven Connecticut on December 15th 1979.
-The Who was embarking on a rather large tour of the USA that year, and with Kenney Jones now doing the drumming, it was his first extensive Who tour.
-In the months leading up to the concert there was much anticipation of the show.
+This was The Who embarking on a rather large tour of the USA that year and with Kenney Jones now doing the drumming it was his first extensive tour with them.
+In the months leading up to the concert there was much anticipation in the USA of the shows.

 I was at home on the evening of December 3rd, and before going to bed I turned on the radio and I heard reports of the Cincinnati Ohio tragedy.
 Prior to the start of that concert 11 fans were killed and many other hurt during a rush to get inside for the general admission seats.

 So when The Who came to New Haven my friends and I promised to each other that we would stay safe for that evening.